DashaMurasha/MO-E-EQI/README.md

     ## Loading required package: usethis

-Now we need to build our package MOEEQI from Github
+Now we need to build our package MOEEQI from GitHub

 ``` r
 install_github("StatsDasha/MO-E-EQI")
 ```

-    ## Downloading GitHub repo StatsDasha/MO-E-EQI@HEAD
+    ## Skipping install of 'MOEEQI' from a github remote, the SHA1 (a770c16a) has not changed since last install.
+    ##   Use `force = TRUE` to force installation

-Alternatiely, one can download the full project from Github and install using
+Alternatiely, one can download the full project from GitHub and install using

 ``` r